Juul: Lawsuits

 In October 2019, a lawsuit was filed in US District Court for the Northern District of California by Siddharth Breja, who was the former senior vice president of global finance for Juul.
 Breja contends he was fired in March 2019, a week after voicing concerns regarding Juul's contaminated products.
 In February 2019, Breja disagreed with selling pods that were close to a year old.
 In response, then Juul CEO Kevin Burns allegedly said, "Half our customers are drunk and vaping like mo-fos, who the fuck is going to notice the quality of our pods."
 A representative for Burns relayed a message made by Burns to Vice: "I never said this, or anything remotely close to this, period.
 As CEO, I had the company make huge investments in product quality and the facts will show this claim is absolutely false and pure fiction."

 Further lawsuits came in 2022.
 In April, 30 individual plaintiffs across three separate cases similarly alleged that Juul's marketing "targeted youths and young adults with aggressive advertising campaigns" and misrepresented its products as safe.
 The complaints also argued that the company neglected to inform customers as to the products' addictiveness.
 In September 2022, Juul had to pay $438.5M as a settlement after a two-year-long investigation into the company's marketing and sales practices aimed at teenagers and minors, led by several US states.
 As part of the deal, Juul agreed to stop using people under 35 years in their advertisements.
 The company continues to face litigation in other states that were not part of the settlement as well as multiple private lawsuits.

 In December 2022, Juul agreed to pay $1.2 billion to settle about 10,000 lawsuits claiming the company as a major cause for the youth-vaping epidemic in the U.S.

+In April 2023, Juul Labs announced its decision to pay $462 million (£372 million) to settle legal claims over false marketing aimed at enticing young buyers.
+These claims were brought forth by six US states: California, Colorado, Illinois, Massachusetts, New Mexico, and New York.
+Payments of the agreed amount will take place over the course of eight years.
+Juul denied wrongdoing and attributed the settlement to its "commitment to resolve issues from the company's past".

-Counterfeit pods
+Infringements and counterfeit pods

 Counterfeit Juul pods are manufactured in China and Juul has filed lawsuits against 30 Chinese companies.
 Counterfeit Juul-compatible pods have seen sold on Alibaba and an influx appeared in "local [US] markets" following Juul's discontinuation of several flavors.

+The company filed a complaint with the U.S. International Trade Commission (ITC) in early-October 2018 over counterfeit products manufactured by companies in the United States and China that Juul Labs says infringed on its US patents.
+The complaint seeks to end importation of these products into the US.
+In February 2019, Juul sued several companies for infringing on its trademarks, among which was a cartoon logo titled the Juul Monster.